-While he’s too gracious to admit it himself, the Grammy-winning singer, songwriter and musician is living, breathing country-music history.
+The Grammy-winning singer, songwriter and musician is living, breathing country-music history.
 He’s played alongside the masters, from Cash to Lester Flatt, who discovered him; been a worldwide ambassador for Nashville, Bakersfield and points in between; and safeguarded country’s most valuable traditions and physical artifacts.
 Including its literal shoes: Stuart counts the brogan of Carter Family patriarch A.P.
 Carter and an assortment of Cash’s black boots among his vast collection of memorabilia.

 But most importantly, Stuart continues to record and release keenly relevant music, records that honor country’s rich legacy while advancing it into the future.
 Way Out West, his 18th studio album, hits both of those marks.
 Produced by Mike Campbell (of Tom Petty and the Heartbreakers), the album is a cinematic tour-de-force, an exhilarating musical journey through the California desert that solidifies Stuart as a truly visionary artist.

 When it comes to transforming country songs into tangible experience, Stuart has a secret weapon: the Fabulous Superlatives.
 Made up of guitarist Kenny Vaughan, drummer Harry Stinson and new member, bassist Chris Scruggs, the Superlatives are an extension of Stuart himself.

 “The Superlatives are missionaries, they’re fighting partners.
 They’re my Buckaroos, my Tennessee Three, my Strangers.
 They’re my legacy band and have been since Day One,” says Stuart.